At the service of development cooperation for 40 years, LuxDev is, undoubtedly, an operational pillar of Luxembourg's bilateral cooperation system.

 Information notice on the protection of personal data

 In the context of the performance of its tasks, LuxDev collects and processes a number of personal data.
 We attach paramount importance to the respect of privacy and the protection of the personal data of all persons concerned.

-This is why we undertake to process your personal data securely and in compliance with the European Regulation of 27 April 2016 on the protection of individuals with regard to the processing of personal data and on the free movement of such data (hereinafter, the "GDPR") as well as with the applicable national law on the subject.
+This is why we undertake to process your personal data securely and in compliance with the European Regulation of 27 April 2016 on the protection of individuals with regard to the processing of personal data and on the free movement of such data as well as with the applicable national law on the subject.